 \subsection{Testing AI systems}

 In Table~\ref{tab:publications_list}, we have reported several benchmark datasets to test the performance of the \apps{}.
-However, we find this dataset lacking since these address only smaller tasks and do not test the larger tasks or repetitive interactions with the users.
+However, we find these datasets lacking since they address only smaller tasks and do not test the larger tasks or repetitive user interactions.
 Furthermore, setting up a suitable development environment contributes many factors when working with these AI tools.
-Therefore, we recommend the necessity for a more comprehensive testing approach.
+Therefore, we recommend a more comprehensive testing approach.